dani832m/toucan-library/README.md

 ## About

 **Toucan Library** is a small CSS and JavaScript library that can easily be integrated into any web project.
-The library allows the developer to include fun UI elements and Easter eggs, making even the most boring website just a little more fun.
+The library allows the developer to include UI elements and Easter eggs, making even the most boring website just a little more fun.
 Development of the library started in May 2020 and the first release was published in June 2020.

 ## Getting started